Why do we have free-writing Fridays?

 So how to help children get the most out of personal writing project time?
 Here are some suggestions:

 - Generate ideas together for class writing projects.
 Stop supplying subjects for class writing projects.
 Instead, allow children to do this important work!
 For too long, children have been recipients of writing projects as opposed to participants.
 Change this.
 There are a number of ways in which you can have children generate ideas.
-You could use some of the techniques real authors use.
+You could use some of the techniques real writers use.
 We’ve made these available for free in our Writing-Study lesson pack.
 You could use one of these techniques as a whole class.
 You could gather around some flipchart paper and together brainstorm ideas until you find one you all like the sound of.
 Alternatively, you can ask the children to use the technique in groups or in pairs and share their good ideas with the whole class.
 Finally, you can ask the children to try out these techniques on their own – in their books.
-The crucial point is that you are teaching children real author techniques they can then go on to use for themselves during personal writing time.

-2 Model idea generation techniques at the beginning of personal writing sessions.
+2 Model idea generation techniques at the beginning of free writing Fridays.

 There are numerous techniques in our Writing-Study pack that both fiction and non-fiction writers use to generate ideas so why not try some of these techniques for yourself and model for the children how they can use them too?
-You can do this as a short mini-lesson at the start of personal project time.
+You can do this as a short mini-lesson at the start of free writing Friday.
 Easy!

 - Start using process goals during class writing projects.